lunching/wiSDOM/README.md

 ## How to Cite

-If you find wiSDOM usefull in your research please city our paper
+If you find wiSDOM useful in your research please city our paper

 (Will add citation upon publication)